 We begin by estimating the portion of alumni who are employed in the workforce.
-To estimate the historical employment patterns of alumni in the region, we use the following sets of data or assumptions: 1) settling-in factors to determine how long it takes the average student to settle into a career;14 2) death, retirement, and unemployment rates from the National Center for Health Statistics, the Social Security Administration, and the Bureau of Labor Statistics; and 3) state migration data from the Census Bureau.
-The result is the estimated portion of alumni from each previous year who were still actively employed in the region as of FY 2018-19.
+To estimate the historical employment patterns of alumni in the state, we use the following sets of data or assumptions: 1) settling-in factors to determine how long it takes the average student to settle into a career;13 2) death, retirement, and unemployment rates from the National Center for Health Statistics, the Social Security Administration, and the Bureau of Labor Statistics; and 3) state migration data from the Census Bureau.
+The result is the estimated portion of alumni from each previous year who were still actively employed in the state as of FY 2018-19.

-The next step is to quantify the skills and human capital that alumni acquired from the college.
+The next step is to quantify the skills and human capital that alumni acquired from the colleges.
 We use the students' production of CHEs as a proxy for accumulated human capital.
-The average number of CHEs completed per student in FY 2018-19 was 8.7.
-To estimate the number of CHEs present in the workforce during the analysis year, we use the college's historical student headcount over the past 30 years, from FY 1989-90 to FY 2018-19.15 We multiply the 8.7 average CHEs per student by the headcounts that we estimate are still actively employed from each of the previous years.16 Students who enroll at the college more than one year are counted at least twice in the historical enrollment data.
+The average number of CHEs completed per student in FY 2018-19 was 13.4.
+To estimate the number of CHEs present in the workforce during the analysis year, we use the colleges' historical student headcount over the past 30 years, from FY 1989-90 to FY 2018-19.14 We multiply the 13.4 average CHEs per student by the headcounts that we estimate are still actively employed from each of the previous years.15 Students who enroll at the colleges more than one year are counted at least twice in the historical enrollment data.
 However, CHEs remain distinct regardless of when and by whom they were earned, so there is no duplication in the CHE counts.
-We estimate there are approximately 910,875 CHEs from alumni active in the workforce.
+We estimate there are approximately 39.5 million CHEs from alumni active in the workforce.

-Next, we estimate the value of the CHEs, or the skills and human capital acquired by Southwestern alumni.
+Next, we estimate the value of the CHEs, or the skills and human capital acquired by the colleges' alumni.
 This is done using the incremental added labor income stemming from the students' higher wages.
-The incremental added labor income is the difference between the wage earned by Southwestern alumni and the alternative wage they would have earned had they not attended Southwestern.
-Using the regional incremental earnings, credits required, and
+The incremental added labor income is the difference between the wage earned by the colleges' alumni and the alternative wage they would have earned had they not attended the

-- 14 Settling-in factors are used to delay the onset of the benefits to students in order to allow time for them to find employment and settle into their careers.
-In the absence of hard data, we assume a range between one and three years for students who graduate with a certificate or a degree, and between one and five years for returning students. - 15 We apply a 30-year time horizon because the data on students who attended Southwestern prior to FY 1989-90 is less reliable, and because most of the students served more than 30 years ago had left the regional workforce by FY 2018-19. - 16 This assumes the average level of study from past years is equal to the level of study of students today.
-Emsi used data provided by Southwestern for a previous study to estimate students' credit load in prior years.
+13 Settling-in factors are used to delay the onset of the benefits to students in order to allow time for them to find employment and settle into their careers.
+In the absence of hard data, we assume a range between one and three years for students who graduate with a certificate or a degree, and between one and five years for returning students.

+14 We apply a 30-year time horizon because the data on students who attended Oregon's Community Colleges prior to FY 1989-90 is less reliable, and because most of the students served more than 30 years ago had left the state workforce by FY 2018-19.

+15 This assumes the average level of study from past years is equal to the level of study of students today.
+Emsi used data provided by some colleges for previous studies to estimate students' credit load in prior years.

-distribution of credits at each level of study, we estimate the average value per CHE to equal \$110.
-This value represents the regional average incremental increase in wages that alumni of Southwestern received during the analysis year for every CHE they completed.
+colleges.
+Using the state incremental earnings, credits required, and distribution of credits at each level of study, we estimate the average value per CHE to equal \$132.
+This value represents the state average incremental increase in wages that the colleges' alumni received during the analysis year for every CHE they completed.